 About Arts & Humanities

-Please feel free to learn more about what the School of Arts and Humanities has to offer by following the links to its departmental and program home pages—or better yet, by visiting the campus to see a show, attend an exhibit, or meet with a faculty adviser.
+Please learn more about what the School of Arts and Humanities has to offer by clicking on the departmental links and program home pages—or better yet, visit the campus to see a show, attend an art exhibit, or to meet with a faculty adviser.

 Last modified: May 31, 2016